Bernart Marti

 Bernart Marti was a troubadour, composing poems and satires in Occitan, in the mid-twelfth century.
-They show that he was influenced by his contemporaries Marcabru and knew Peire d'Alvernha, who, in one poem, he accused of abandoning holy orders.
-Along with Peire, Gavaudan and Bernart de Venzac he is sometimes placed in a hypothetical Marcabrunian school.
-His work is "enigmatic, ironic, and satiric", but has no following among later troubadours, according to Gaunt and Kay.
+His works show that he was influenced by his contemporary Marcabru and that he knew Peire d'Alvernha, who, in one poem, he accused of abandoning holy orders.
+Along with Peire, Gavaudan, and Bernart de Venzac, he is sometimes placed in a hypothetical Marcabrunian school.
+His work is "enigmatic, ironic, and satiric," but has no following among later troubadours, according to Gaunt and Kay.

 Works

 Nine or ten of Marti's poems survive; the following have been attributed to him: